rochaskingdom/100-days-of-code/log.md

 **Today's Progress**: I have finished my second project Responsive Web Design - Build a Search Form, there are still three projects left to get the certificate!
 The project is published in my GitHub profile!

+### Day 10: November 14, 2018

+**Today's Progress**: I started a new project for a workshop website, it's very raw yet.